TheSevenPens/WebDrawTabLagSim/ARCHITECTURE.md

 When enabled, thin semi-transparent lines are drawn at every pixel boundary after compositing, making the individual simulated pixels clearly delineated.

+### Planned: CRT / Display Shader Effects

+A future enhancement direction is to add CRT-style visual effects (scanlines, RGB sub-pixel rendering, bloom) to the simulated screen.
+The initial approach would use Canvas 2D drawing inside `renderScreenToMain` in `screen.js` — scanlines as semi-transparent horizontal lines, sub-pixels as tinted vertical sub-rects per pixel.
+See FUTURES.md for full details and implementation options.

 ## HiDPI Rendering

 The canvas backing store is sized at `logicalWidth × dpr` by `logicalHeight × dpr` (where `dpr = devicePixelRatio`), while CSS dimensions remain at logical size.
 Each frame applies `ctx.setTransform(dpr, 0, 0, dpr, 0, 0)` so all drawing code uses logical coordinates.
 The transform is reset before blitting the offscreen buffer.